Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: Problem Formulation and Approach

 \textbf{Stage 3 - Learn Global Heuristics:} We identify globally desirable targets (directions) $H^{*}_{G,i}$ that maximize $U_G$, then learn executable code $\hat{H}^{*}_{G,i}$ that maps $S_{L,i} \mapsto H^{*}_{G,i}(S_{L,i})$.
-Candidates are again Python heuristics evolved by LLM+EA and scored by an appropriate fitness like Jaccard over spatial directions.
-In our case, this produces programs that choose margin and habitat placements that collectively improve landscape connectivity, with modest production loss compared to stage 1.
+Candidates are again Python heuristics evolved by LLM+EA and scored by an appropriate fitness score.
+In our domains, this produces programs that collectively improve landscape connectivity or clean-energy charging.